Anti-Terrorism Act Explosion Injury Lawsuits

 While it may seem an odd notion, terrorists use banks just like you and I do—but for a much more terrifying reason.
-When American soldiers and contractors receive serious injuries, or even die, due to a terrorism attack, a portion of the responsibility for those injuries and deaths should be laid at the doorstep of the banks which supplied funds to the terrorists.
+When American soldiers and contractors receive serious injuries, or even die, due to a terrorism attack, a portion of the responsibility for those injuries and deaths should be laid at the doorstep of the institutions that helped to supply funds to the terrorists.
 Individuals who have suffered such serious injuries as traumatic amputations, vision loss, spinal cord injury, post-traumatic stress disorder, traumatic brain injury, broken bones and other blast injuries may be entitled to file a U.S. Anti-Terrorism Act Lawsuit.
 If you, or a loved one are a U.S. Service Member, a U.S. Veteran, or a family member of a veteran, service member, or contractor, who suffered injury or disability, or who had a loved one killed in the Iraq war, you may have important legal rights under the U.S. Anti-Terrorism Act.

-- Recruiting Sunni and Shia terrorist organizations;
+- Recruit Sunni and Shia terrorist organizations;

 - HSBC Holding Group Plc

 - Credit Suisse AG

 - Credit Suisse Asset Management Ltd.